Ashmita1206/inventory-database-sql/README.md

 # Inventory-Database-SQL

-An SQL-based inventory management database with tables, views, functions, triggers, and stored procedures
+This project is an SQL-based inventory management system.
+It includes:

+- SQL DDL for table creation
+- Data insertion
+- Views and triggers
+- Stored procedures and functions
+- Sample queries and reports

+Developed as part of SQL learning and practice.